BDC Hamburger Icon

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

-Can I use my phone to process credit card payments?
+Can I use my phone to accept credit card payments?

-You can accept credit card payments on your phone by partnering with a payment processor that offers top mobile credit card processing solutions.
-Two of the most popular brands are Square and PayPal; each company offers mobile credit card readers and pay-as-you-go terms specifically for mobile credit card processing.
+Yes, you can accept credit card payments on your phone by partnering with a payment processor that supports mobile payments, such as Square or PayPal.
+These vendors provide mobile credit card readers, apps and flexible, pay-as-you-go terms specifically for mobile credit card processing.

 TipBottom line